syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/linear-flow.md

 # Linear flow in ##Platform_Name## Stepper control

-In linear state, you can progress through each steps sequentially by setting the [linear](https://ej2.syncfusion.com/documentation/api/stepper#linear) property to `true`.
-By default, the value is `false` allowing you the flexibility to choose any step.
+The Stepper control enables users to progress sequentially through each step, ensuring navigation from one step to the next in a linear way by setting the [linear](https://ej2.syncfusion.com/documentation/api/stepper#linear) property to `true`.
+The default value is `false` allowing navigation between any steps and vice versa.

-The following example highlights the difference between linear and non-linear Steppers.
+The example demonstrates the functionality of both linear and non-linear flow in the Stepper.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}